pngbrianb/rpg-classifer/README.md

 ## Making the "Product"

-My last step was to incoprorate all these steps into a single Python script.
+My last step was to incoporate all these steps into a single Python script.
 The [RPG-Classifier](RPG-Classifier.ipynb) file in this repository is an example of the function imported and run in a simple notebook.
 The function runs in just over 5 minutes due to the manual delays I wrote into the scraping code so as not to get 429 codes when hitting Reddit's API.
 I'm happy with the product anyway, however, as every test case I ran was successful.